This post may contain affiliate links to tours and hotels. These help us earn a small commission at no additional charge to you.

-This is one of the oldest (and most cherished) food markets in London, with the original market here dating back to at least the 12th century (some of the fromageries here smell like they still have cheese on sale from way back then)!
+Borough Market London is one of the oldest (and most cherished) food markets in the UK, with the original market here dating back to at least the 12th century (and some of the cheese stalls smell like they still have cheeses from back then…).

-Here is our guide to getting the best out of Borough Market:
+One of London’s best food markets, here is our guide to getting the best out of Borough Market in south London:

 YOU MIGHT LIKE – Top Saturday markets in London (with map) >